AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

    ]
    ```

-With true value meaning magento will deploy static content styles from enabled module to final css files (styles-l.css, styles-m.css).
-If set value to false magento will deploy all styles no matter modules enabled or disabled!

-2. After modify php file.
-Make sure re-run setup upgrade for update config flag

-sync-up config
+   - Set the value to `true` to deploy styles from enabled modules only to the final CSS files (`styles-l.css`, `styles-m.css`).
+   - Set the value to `false` to deploy all styles, regardless of module status.

+1. Update your configuration:

    ```bash
    bin/magento app:config:import
    ```

-and run setup command

    ```bash
    bin/magento setup:upgrade
    ```

-3. Re-run static content deployment (if necessary):
+1. Re-run static content deployment (if necessary):

    ```bash
    bin/magento setup:static-content:deploy en_US --area frontend